eldridgea/erised/README.md

 Thie currently deploys the Caddy container using a Caddy install using a Personal License.
 Make sure to change this if you require the commerical license.

+To start this run these commands:
+`docker-compose build --build-arg ERISEDHOST=YOUR_HOSTNAME ERISEDEMAIL=YOUR_EMAIL`
+Replace YOUR_HOSTNAME with your hostname and YOUR_EMAIL with your email.

+Then run `docker-compose up`

 A project to only see what you want to see.

 This will deploy a docker stack of 3(ish) containers.